 Guideline figures ranging above the Minimum/Initial figures at each level represent a standard of normal compensation for full-time clergy with good performance.
 When resources are available and in accordance with advancing tenure and performance clergy are appropriately compensated above the indicated Guideline figures at each level.
-Compensation for clergy in parishes shall not fall below the Minimum/Initial range for the designated Parish Type (see Appendix A) and the Minimum "Type 1" figure shall be an Absolute Minimum for all full-time clergy, including those who are Assistants, Associates, or who have positions in other diocesan institutions or ministries.
+Compensation for clergy in parishes shall not fall below the Minimum/Initial range for the designated Parish Type (see Appendix A) and the Minimum "Type 1" figure shall be an Absolute Minimum for all full-time clergy, including those who have positions in other diocesan institutions or ministries.
+The Absolute Minimum for full-time Assistant or Associate Rectors shall be the Minimum "Type 2" figure.